frankhezemans/plausiblecor/README.md

 \## Statement of need

-As far as we know, this methodology has so far only been implemented in two open-source tools:

-- Dynamic Models of Choice (`DMC`) toolbox (Heathcote et al., 2019)
-- `TreeBUGS` R package (Heck et al., 2018)

-Both of these implementations are tied to specific modelling frameworks and software: - `DMC` focuses on models of speeded decision-making. - `TreeBUGS` focuses on multinomial processing tree models and requires the JAGS MCMC library.
+As far as we know, this methodology has so far only been implemented in two open-source tools: the Dynamic Models of Choice (`DMC`) toolbox (Heathcote et al., 2019), and the `TreeBUGS` R package (Heck et al., 2018).
+Both of these implementations are tied to specific modelling frameworks and software: `DMC` focuses on models of speeded decision-making, and `TreeBUGS` focuses on multinomial processing tree models and requires the JAGS MCMC library.

 In contrast, `plausiblecor` offers a more **modular and model-agnostic approach**, taking arbitrary data frames of MCMC samples and covariates,